Reference suite — reading guide

 7. Explicit-source-routed net plane.
 A remote operation rides an FWD frame carrying its own route: dst shrinks per hop, src accumulates the way back — loop-free by construction, no dedup state.
 0x0D ROUTER is a reserved, decodable wire code with no implemented mechanism.

 8. No fragmentation in the wire format.
-Logically large messages are addressed across ep[0..N] slices with shared timestamp.
+Logically large messages are addressed across ep[0..N] slices with a shared timestamp.

 Purpose